psygames/UnityWebSocket/README_EN.md

 ## **Quick Start**

+### **Requirements**

+- Unity 2018.3 or higher.

 ### **Installation**

+- **[Recommended] Install via Unity Package Manager**

+  Open Window/Package Manager in the Unity menu bar, click the `+` icon at the top left, select `Add package from git URL...`, enter `https://github.com/psygames/UnityWebSocket.git#upm` and confirm.

+- **Install via Unity Package Manager**

-- Download latest `UnityWebSocket.unitypackage` file from [Releases](https://github.com/psygames/UnityWebSocket/releases) page.
-  Import it into your Unity project.
+  Download the latest version of `UnityWebSocket.unitypackage` from the [Releases](https://github.com/psygames/UnityWebSocket/releases) page, then import the package into your project.

 ### **Usage**